samservo09/cloud-dna-sequence-alignment-aws-terraform/README.md

 ## ⚠️ Disclaimer

-This project is a conceptual proof-of-concept designed for learning[cite: 26].
+This project is a conceptual proof-of-concept designed for learning.
 The alignment scripts are simple wrappers.
-Real-world bioinformatics pipelines are highly complex and use established tools like GATK, BWA, and BLAST, often orchestrated with workflow managers[cite: 27, 28].
+Real-world bioinformatics pipelines are highly complex and use established tools like GATK, BWA, and BLAST, often orchestrated with workflow managers.
 This project aims to show how the *cloud architecture* supporting those tools can be built and scaled.